nicholasmr/specfab/docs/cpo-representation.md

 $\qquad$ `nlm` $= [n_0^0,n_2^{-2},n_2^{-1},n_2^{0},n_2^{1},n_2^{2},n_4^{-4},\cdots,n_4^{4},\cdots,n_L^{-L},\cdots,n_L^{L}] \quad\text{(state vector)}$.

-### Normalization
+!!! warning "Normalization"

-$n(\theta,\phi)$ may be understood as either the number density (number of grains) with a given slip-normal orientation, or the mass density fraction ([Faria, 2006](https://royalsocietypublishing.org/doi/abs/10.1098/rspa.2005.1610)) of grains with a given slip-normal orientation.
+    $n(\theta,\phi)$ may be understood either as the number density of grains with a given slip-plane normal orientation, or as the mass density fraction ([Faria, 2006](https://royalsocietypublishing.org/doi/abs/10.1098/rspa.2005.1610)) of grains with a given slip-plane normal orientation.

     From specfab's point-of-view, the difference is a matter of normalization: since the models of [CPO evolution](cpo-dynamics.md) (lattice rotation, DDRX, CDRX) conserve the normalization, the two views are effectively the same, not least because CPO-derived quantities depend on the normalized distributions (which are identical).
-The mass-density-fraction interpretation rests, however, on stronger physical grounds as mass is conserved while grain numbers are not.
+    The mass-density-fraction interpretation rests, however, on stronger physical grounds as mass is conserved but grain numbers are not.

 ## Reduced form